-Those who pay their rent on time each month could stand to gain from rent payment reporting, especially since 35% of your credit score is based on your payment history.
-If you're looking for a way to boost your credit score or you just want credit for making your rent payments on time, there are some options for reporting rent payments to the credit bureaus.
+If you pay your rent on time each month, you could stand to gain from rent payment reporting, especially since 35% of your credit score is based on your payment history.
+If you’re looking for a way to boost your credit score or just want credit for making your rent payments on time, there are some options for reporting rent payments to the credit bureaus.

 Check With Your Landlord

-Credit bureaus don't share information with each other so rent payments reported through RentBureau won't be included on your Equifax or TransUnion Credit reports.
+Credit bureaus don’t share information with each other, so rent payments reported through some services won’t necessarily appear on all three credit reports.

-While your rent payments won't be listed as a separate tradeline on your credit report, using your credit card for your rent can still boost your credit score.
-Check to see whether your landlord accepts credit card payments and note any service fees that might be charged for using a credit card.
-If you're using a rewards credit card to pay your rent, you can even earn points or cash back on your rent payments.
+While your rent payments won’t be listed as a separate tradeline on your credit report, using your credit card for your rent still can boost your credit score.
+Check to see whether your landlord accepts credit card payments, and note any service fees that might be charged for using a credit card.
+If you’re using a rewards credit card to pay your rent, you can earn points or cash back on your rent payments.

 When you use a credit card to pay your rent, make sure to pay off your full balance just as if you were paying rent.
 That’s the best way to stay out of debt, improve your credit score, and get the full benefit of making timely rent payments.